KTM Solutions Solves a Difficult Machining Problem

 KTM’s turn-key solution included a series of header beams and a vacuum system that secured the inner mold line.
 Arches were designed to match the inner surface at specific intervals and to resist deflection of the skin during the polishing process.
 Sensors were added to ensure correct placement of the skin and proper vacuum operations.
 Our design also protected all components from potential damage.
 The result was a satisfied client and the beginning of a new long term relationship.

-KTM is a team of professional engineers who partners with manufacturing companies to overcome challenges and deliver the custom design solution and the expertise you need for your project.
+KTM is a team of professional engineers that partners with manufacturing companies to overcome challenges and deliver the custom design solution and the expertise you need for your project.